 - Official transcript (see Registrar page)

 - Personal statement (short answer questions which are completed as a virtual form in the ISA student portal)

-You should prepare all supplemental documents (except for personal statement) AT THE SAME TIME AS you are completing the UC Davis Study Abroad online enrollment, to ensure that your ISA application is completed by the deadline.
+You should prepare all supplemental documents (except for personal statement) at the same time as completing the UC Davis Study Abroad online enrollment, to ensure that your ISA application is completed by the deadline.
 The internship placement process may include a phone discussion with an ISA program manager to narrow down goals and interests, as well as a phone or Skype interview(s) with potential internship companies.
 Students are matched with a host company based on their specific skills, experience and goals for the internship.
 During the ISA application process students will be asked to specify three areas of interest within the fields of business and communication.
 While every effort will be made to accommodate students’ preferences, specific internship placements are not guaranteed.
 Students are encouraged to be open-minded and approach the program with a willingness to learn and grow, both professionally and personally.

-Please note that all enrolled students will be placed in a business/communications internship.
+Note: All enrolled students will be placed in an internship.
 Students with relevant experience and a GPA over 2.5 may have an internship role with greater responsibility than students without experience or a lower GPA.

 Every effort will be made to match students with an internship as early as possible, but please note that final internship placement may be determined just prior to departure.

 Resume and Cover Letter Resources

 We strongly recommend that all students meet with an advisor at the UC Davis Internship and Career Center to have their resume and cover letter reviewed prior to submitting these documents to ISA.
 The ICC provides many online resources, such as resume, cover letter and letter of recommendation examples.
 Please also review ISA’s tips for writing your cover letter and resume.